 Four years later, Brazil retained the World Cup trophy in Chile under manager Aymore Moreira.

-Pele scored in the 2-0 group stage win over Mexico and Amarildo scored twice in a 2-1 win over Spain.
+Pele scored in the 2-0 group stage win over Mexico and Amarildo notched twice in a 2-1 victory over Spain.

 Vava and Garrincha combined for all seven goals in a 3-1 quarter-final win over England and a 4-2 semi-final win over hosts Chile.